jstetich/LCWMD_Monitoring_sum/Analysis/Chloride_Frequencies.md

 ## Main Data

-We remove 2019 data, as we don’t have a complete year’s worth of data, which may bias annual summaries.
+We removed 2019 data, as we don’t have a complete year’s worth of data, which may bias annual summaries.

 Note that this data does NOT include all of the predictors used in some